TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 Take note that Ready is unaware of contention due to hyperthreading.
 The vCPU is not placed in ready state because both threads can execute at the same time.
 The contention for shared resources happens at low level hardware and essentially transparent to ESXi scheduler.
 If you are concerned about this certain degradation in throughput when two worlds execute at the same time on the same core, what counter should you use?

-You’re right.
-It’s CPU Contention.
+You're right.
+It's CPU Contention.
 Different purpose, different counter.

 Take a look at the high spikes on CPU Ready value.
 It hits 40%!

 Notice the overall pattern of the line chart correlates very well with CPU Usage and CPU Demand.
 The CPU Usage hit 3.95 GHz but the Demand shot to 6.6 GHz.
 This is a 4 vCPU VM running on a 2.7 GHz CPU, so its total capacity is 10.77 GHz.
 Why did Usage stop at 3.95 GHz?

-What’s causing it?
+What's causing it?

 ![High CPU ready value](2.2.2-fig-5.png)